‘Young And The Restless’ Spoilers Mon. March 12: Devon Wants A Baby, Ashley’s Ultimatum, Victor Indulges Dina

 Young and the Restless spoilers for Monday, March 12 reveal that Devon (Bryton James) is a step away from fulfilling his dreams, Victoria (Amelia Heinle) has been caught, Ashley (Eileen Davidson) setting the terms and Victor (Eric Braeden) indulging Dina’s (Marla Adams) dreams of days gone by.
-The week kicks off with the theme of redemption, and it seems as if even Hilary (Mishael Morgan) deserves a second chance.
+The week kicks off with the theme of redemption and it seems as if even Hilary (Mishael Morgan) deserves a second chance.
 Young and the Restless spoilers, via She Knows Soaps, indicate that Devon will be on babysitting duty and looking after Sam.
 Y&R fans will remember that Hilary has been banned from Sam since she is persona non grata in the Ashby household.
 However, Devon knows that he can’t be blamed if little Sam bumps into Hilary at the club.

-Devon will call Hilary to come down, and she will remark that she could never tire of watching uncle and nephew interact.
+Devon will call Hilary to come down and she will remark that she could never tire of watching uncle and nephew interact.
 Young and the Restless spoilers for Monday, March 10 state that Devon will make an announcement that will shock Hilary.
-According to Soap Central, Devon will tell Hilary that he has made a decision on fathering a baby with her.
+According to Soap Central, Devon will tell Hilary that he has made a decision about fathering a baby with her.
 It seems as if Mr. Hamilton is longing to become a father and will agree to father Hilary’s child.
 It seems as if spending so much time with Sam has awakened paternal feelings in Devon.
 Hilary will be over the moon, but Devon will warn her that they will only be co-parents and nothing more.

 TODAY ON #YR: Will Devon accept Hilary’s proposition? #YR45 pic.twitter.com/pzNlFWCPNo